0x0539/tap.io/README.md

 })();
 ```

-The render() function takes the playerSessionId of the user you are rendering for and the game state.
+The render() function takes the playerSessionId of the user whose perspective to render and the game state.